-In the second case, if a bidder fails to win contracts, the probability of dropping out increases up to a maximum of 0.5.
-However, a simulation that allows for a one-way traffic (i.e. exit) would not take into account the fact that the auction can become more attractive as bidders drop out and competition declines.
+Auction performance is likely to be influenced by the dynamics of participation.
+Unless auctions are organized differently (e.g. involving payments that maintain participation levels), one would expect some of the bidders to drop out as a result of failure to win contracts.
+Therefore, we carry out computational experiments for a case where bidders are assumed to participate even in the case of failure and also for a case where bidders drop out, with some probability.
+In the second case, if a bidder fails to win contracts with, the probability of dropping out increases up to a maximum of 0.5.
+However, a simulation that allows for a one-way traffic (i.e. exit) would not reflect the changes in the attractiveness of participation as a result of this bidder movement.
 Therefore, we allow for both exit and re-entry into the auctions.
 Re-entry by inactive bidders occurs with a probability that is increasing with the average net profit participating bidders are making from their contracts.

-3.4 Auction Price Format
+3.4 Auction price format

 The choice of payment formats has been an interesting research topic in auction theory.
-Theory offers guidance on choices in simple cases but has difficulty ranking formats in more complex cases, whether the complexity arises from the nature of the bidder population or the nature of the auction (e.g. multi-unit auction (Hailu and Thoyer, 2007)).
+Theory offers guidance on choices in simple cases but has difficulty ranking formats in more complex cases, whether the complexity arises from the nature of the bidder population or the nature of the auction (e.g. multi-unit auction (Hailu and Thoyer 2007)).
 The Burdekin field trial, like most Market-based instrument (MBI) trials conducted to date, has used a pay-as-bid or discriminatory pricing format.
 In the agent-based simulations, this payment format is compared to the alternative format of uniform pricing where winning bidders would be paid the same per unit of environmental benefit.